 When you find a promising location, inspect the area carefully.
 Some location considerations:

 - Ensure cats are properly introduced to other animals.
 Dogs must be introduced slowly so the cats will not become frightened or be chased away.
 Cats and horses frequently get along well, once the cats adjust to a horse’s size.

 - Take into account local wildlife.
 Raccoons, foxes, and opossums typically get along with adult cats in their own fashion.
 In areas with coyotes, the cats should have access to a shed or similar structure with several small openings that they can run in for safety.
 You may also consider building a fenced area for the cats.

-- Follow up.
 Plan to call or visit the new caregiver regularly to ensure that the cats are well cared for and to check in.
 He or she may also serve as a contact for future relocations.
-If you’ve relocated an entire colony, completely remove the food sources at the old location to discourage a new colony of feral cats from forming.
+If you’ve relocated an entire colony, completely remove the food sources at the old location to discourage a new colony of community cats from forming.